Welcome to the Website

 • The Reflective Judgment Model's theoretical framework

-• A discussion of the rationale for choosing a stage model
+• Our rationale for choosing a stage model

 • A discussion of educational implications and areas for further research